Dietatko/WebApiChallenge/README.md

 ## Acceptance tests

 Acceptance tests covers whole functionality of the service including client library.
 That is the reason I decided not to implement classic unit tests.
 I believe acceptance tests simulating real consumers have more value.
+Test projects are using .NET Framework 4.7.2 as SpecFlow does not fully support .NET Core yet.

 ### Features